-The Midterm Exam will take place on Tuesday, October 17th, at 5:30 p.m., and you will have 55 minutes to complete that exam.
+The Midterm Exam will take place on Tuesday, June 13th, at 5:20 p.m., and you will have 55 minutes to complete that exam.
 More details about the exact location of the exam will be sent out via email as we get closer to exam time.
-The Final Exam will take place on Friday, December 8th, at 6 p.m., and you will have one hour and 45 minutes to complete that exam.
-It is important that you make preparations to be available during these exam times and that you attempt to take these exams on campus with all other STAT 1350 students.
+The Final Exam will take place on Wednesday, July 26th, at 6 p.m., and you will have one hour and 45 minutes to complete that exam.
+It is important that you make preparations to be available during these exam times and that you attempt to take these exams on the Columbus campus with all other STAT 1350 students.

 You should bring a photo ID with you to each exam and be prepared to share that ID when submitting your exam.
 Students who have an unavoidable conflict with an exam time should email the instructor (Dr. Everson) at least one week prior to each exam to make appropriate arrangements for taking an alternate or make-up exam.
 We always have alternate and make-up exam times that coincide with each exam date, and we'll share that information with the class as we get closer to each exam date.
-Please note, however, that space is limited in our alternate and make-up locations, so, ideally, we would like for most of you to be able to take the exams at the regularly scheduled times.